- Guaranteed departure with 4+ guests.

-- This is a bike tour, so it is important to feel safe riding for your own safety and that of the group.
-Contact us before booking to avoid inconvenience during the tour.
+- This is a bike tour, so it’s important that you feel confident riding for your safety and the group’s.
+Please contact us before booking to avoid any issues during the tour.

 This is a shared tour.
-We limit the group to a maximum of 2/3 bookings to ensure comfort for everyone.
+We limit the group to a maximum of 2–3 bookings to ensure everyone’s comfort.

-The eBike Tour : Explore the Val di Chiana near Cortona, guided DAto by local experts through breathtaking routes.
-The tour ends in a boutique winery for lunch and selected wine tasting (€40 extra not included in the price).
+The eBike Ride: Set off to explore the Val di Chiana near Cortona, guided by local experts along breathtaking routes.
+The tour ends at a boutique winery for lunch and a tasting of selected wines (€40 extra, not included in the price).

-Guide comfort: Our eBikes offer powerful assistance, allowing you to enjoy the Tuscan countryside without the physical effort of a traditional bike.
-The tour is 3 hours, 25km (15mi) and 300m (900ft) in altitude but we always adapt it according to our guests.
+Riding Comfort: Our eBikes provide powerful pedal assistance, so you can enjoy the Tuscan countryside without the physical effort of a traditional bike.
+The tour lasts about 3 hours, 25 km (15 mi), and we always adjust the route based on our guests.

 Immerse yourself in the picturesque Tuscan countryside as we journey along its iconic white roads.
 With the wind gently caressing your face, we leisurely traverse beyond the hills, revealing a breathtaking spectacle before us.